intel-ctrlsys/sensys-doc/Appendix/A.3-Maintaining-the-Wiki.md

 ###A.3.1 How Do I Add a Page to the Wiki?

-The ORCM wiki repo has a certain directory structure, and pages and directories follow a certain naming convention.
+The Sensys wiki repo has a certain directory structure, and pages and directories follow a certain naming convention.
 This is to organize content better and make it easier to generate the wiki's navigation items (sidebars, footers, etc.).
 To add a page to the wiki:

 1. Clone the orcm.wiki repo (see lower right corner on the wiki's [main page](Home))
 2. Decide where in the directory structure the new page belongs